nagyf/wyas/README.md

 ## About
 This project is my first project written in Haskell, based on the famous Write Yourself a Scehem tutorial, but I will add new features to it.

+## TODO
+- Clean up the code
+- Organize the code
+- Document the code
+- Add additional features of Scheme, e.g. macros